-About the Museum
+About our Museum

 Standing on the site formerly occupied by the village police station and court, our museum is a showcase of special exhibits on timber-framing and how half-timbered houses were built.